Who are The Shortest Players in the NBA History

 Shortest black player in NBA

-Earl Boykins, known as the shortest black player in NBA history, having a height of 5’5”.
-He is the shortest player in NBA to drop 30 points in a game.
+Earl Boykins is known as the shortest black player in NBA history, having a height of 5’5”.
+He is the shortest player in the NBA to drop 30 points in a game.
 Out of his 16 seasons in NBA, the campaign of 2006-07, he posted a career-high average of 15.2 points in 31 games, which stands out the most.

 Boykins is not only the shortest but also the lightest at a mere 133 pounds.
 Earl Boykins spent his journeys in different teams year to year.
-His longest period was with the Denver Nuggets, with whom he played from 2003 to 2007.
+His most extended period was with the Denver Nuggets, with whom he played from 2003 to 2007.

 Despite his size, Earl passed and scored well.
 He also averaged 3.2 assists per game, which is quite impressive for somebody who averaged only 20 minutes per game.